mmeshref/batch-inference-poc/README.md

 Additional styling is defined in:
 BatchPortal/wwwroot/css/ux-polish.css
 This stylesheet contains layout refinements and visual polish for the Batch Portal.

+#### Portal Landing Page

+The portal home page (`/`) acts as a lightweight operations dashboard:

+- High-level stats:
+  - Total number of batches.
+  - Batches completed and failed in the last 24 hours.
+  - In-progress batches (Queued or Running).

+- Recent batches table:
+  - Latest batches with user, status, GPU pool, and SLA state (Met / Breached / In progress).
+  - Direct link into the detailed view for each batch.

+- Basic system health:
+  - Database reachability check (simple read).
+  - API gateway health flag (currently simple / mockable check, extendable to real health endpoints).

 #### Batch Details UX